keikai/doc/dev-ref/adv/Performance_Guide.md

 ## Implement PostImport

-A typical use case is loading a template file and inserting application data from a database at the beginning.
+One typical use case in Keikai is loading a template file and inserting application data from a database in the beginning.
 Normally, this will generate lots of internal events and trigger formula dependency recalculation which is unnecessary before showing Keikai spreadsheet to a browser.
-You can implement
+If you have lots of data, you can implement
 <javadoc directory="keikai">io.keikai.api.PostImport</javadoc> and put
 your initialization logic in `process()`.
-Then Keikai will invoke `process()` right after the file importing and turn off those unnecessary update triggered by `Range` API.
-Therefore, it can speed up the data/formula inserting.
+Then Keikai will invoke `process()` right after the file is imported and turn off those unnecessary update triggered by `Range` API.
+This can speed up the data/formula inserting.

 {% highlight java linenos %}